-FREEZER DRAIN HOLE: A 3/4" hole must be drilled through flooring "L" (FIG. 2).
-The installer MUST make sure that the hose does not kink when run through the floor.
-Seal around the hose that goes through the drilled hole.
-If a longer hose than supplied is required to get the water to drain outside of the vehicle, follow the additional instructions shown below.
-Either option is acceptable.
+CONDENSATE WATER DRAIN HOSE: A 3/4" hole must be drilled through the flooring in the opening of the base plate on the rear of the refrigerator (see FIG. 10).
+The installer must make sure that the hose does not kink when run through the floor.
+Seal around the hose where it goes through the hole.
+If a longer hose is required, follow the illustration shown below: